Krishnamoorthy-M/web3-crowfunding/README.md

 ## Learn More

-To learn more about thirdweb, Vite and React, take a look at the following resources:
+To learn more about the third web, Vite, and React, take a look at the following resources:

 - [thirdweb React Documentation](https://docs.thirdweb.com/react) - learn about our React SDK.
 - [thirdweb JavaScript Documentation](https://docs.thirdweb.com/react) - learn about our JavaScript/TypeScript SDK.